aaronzhan0906/Simulation-Exchange/README.md

 <br>
 <br>

-The following is test account, but it's recommended to register new account yourself to receive  10,000 USDT in simulated funds and enjoy a more completed experience!
+The following is a test account, but it's recommended to register new account yourself to receive  10,000 USDT in simulated funds and enjoy a more completed experience!

 ```code